-The site uses only two main navigations dedicated to Sean’s blog and an in-depth “About” page that outlines his journey over the years in different yearly sections.
+The web design of the site uses only two main navigations dedicated to Sean’s blog and an in-depth “About” page that outlines his journey over the years in different yearly sections.

 The overall site design is a black background with contrasting white text – nothing fanciful or noisy, but it gets the message across.

-Sean’s professional marketing and coaching services and his products and projects are listed on the site.
+Sean’s professional marketing and coaching services and his online portfolio of products and projects are listed on the site.
 This gives visitors a clear idea of what he does and what they can expect from him.